greenturtle135/MBiol_model_outputs/README.md

 3. Do different aspects of social centrality predict parasitome or microbiome richness?

-See html file for the full outputs from models constructed for each question.
-I include the rmd file and all model files (.rds).
+See HTML files for the full outputs from models constructed for each question.
+I included the Rmd. files and all model files (.rds).